What Is Structural Settlement?

 If the new building settles excessively, the floors will no longer remain at the same level, causing serious serviceability problems in addition to all these.

-The settlement caused by the compressive loading of foundation base on the supporting soil may be divided into two kinds described as follows:
+The Structural Settlement caused by the compressive loading of foundation base on the supporting soil may be divided into two kinds described as follows:

-The immediate settlement is a combination of elastic compression and plastic deformation, without a change in volume or water content, as shown in as below fig.
+The immediate Structural Settlement is a combination of elastic compression and plastic deformation, without a change in volume or water content, as shown in as below fig.

-This type of settlement develops as the construction proceeds.
+This type of Structural Settlement develops as the construction proceeds.

 This is the result of the decrease in the volume of loaded soil caused by the gradual expulsion of water from the voids.
-In clay soils, such settlement develops very slowly but may attain considerable magnitude in the course of the settlement.
+In clay soils, such Structural Settlement develops very slowly but may attain considerable magnitude in the course of the settlement.

-A settlement is seldom uniform over the area occupied by the foundation of a large building because of the non-uniformity of pressure distribution in the soil as well as variations in the compressibility at different parts of the area occupied by the foundations.
+A Structural Settlement is seldom uniform over the area occupied by the foundation of a large building because of the non-uniformity of pressure distribution in the soil as well as variations in the compressibility at different parts of the area occupied by the foundations.

-Consolidation sometimes takes place in a compressible stratum situated at a considerable depth, although the soil immediately below the foundation is relatively firm and may result in settlement of the foundation.
+Consolidation sometimes takes place in a compressible stratum situated at a considerable depth, although the soil immediately below the foundation is relatively firm and may result in Structural Settlement of the foundation.

-In cohesionless soil consolidation or compaction takes place relatively quickly, and cannot be easily separated from the ‘immediate’ settlement as defined before.
+In cohesionless soil consolidation or compaction takes place relatively quickly, and cannot be easily separated from the ‘immediate’ Structural Settlement as defined before.

 The elastic theory may be used.
-Loading tests to provide useful information regarding an immediate settlement.
+Loading tests to provide useful information regarding an immediate Structural Settlement.